k2view-academy/K2View-Academy/articles/38_bi_integration/03_Metadata_Setup.md

 3. Click **Apply** to save the changes.

-If Exago is running on a Windows docker, it can be connected to a local Fabric.
-In this case, set your local IP as a host in the connection string.
+If Exago is running on a docker, it can be connected to a local Fabric.
+In this case, set your **IPv4 Address** by checking your machine's IP address as a host in the connection string.

 ![image](images/bi_setup_1.PNG)